Barrick Gold Corporation (GOLD) Shares Up Despite Recent Market Volatility

-Barrick Gold Corporation (NYSE: GOLD)’s stock price has increased by 2.18 compared to its previous closing price of 15.57. but the company has seen a -3.69% decline in its stock price over the last five trading sessions.
+Barrick Gold Corporation (NYSE: GOLD)’s stock price has increased by 4.14 compared to its previous closing price of 17.40.
+However, the company has seen a 13.89% increase in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/01/22 that Novavax, Lucid, Zoom Video, AMC, Target: What to Watch in the Stock Market Today

 Is It Worth Investing in Barrick Gold Corporation (NYSE: GOLD) Right Now?

-Barrick Gold Corporation (NYSE: GOLD) has a price-to-earnings ratio that is above its average at 66.57x. and a 36-month beta value of 0.33.
-Opinions on the stock are mixed, with 13 analysts rating it as a “buy,” 2 as “overweight,” 8 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for Barrick Gold Corporation (NYSE: GOLD) is above average at 75.82x.
+The 36-month beta value for GOLD is also noteworthy at 0.32.
+There are mixed opinions on the stock, with 13 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price predicted for Barrick Gold Corporation (GOLD) by analysts is $21.82, which is $5.77 above the current market price.
+The average price estimated by analysts for GOLD is $21.81, which is $3.56 above than the current price.
 The public float for GOLD is 1.76B, and at present, short sellers hold a 3.26% of that float.
-On March 13, 2023, the average trading volume of GOLD was 17.83M shares.
+The average trading volume of GOLD on March 20, 2023 was 18.39M shares.

 GOLD’s Market Performance

-GOLD’s stock has seen a -3.69% decrease for the week, with a -13.25% drop in the past month and a -5.63% fall in the past quarter.
-The volatility ratio for the week is 2.54%, and the volatility levels for the past 30 days are at 2.32% for Barrick Gold Corporation The simple moving average for the last 20 days is -4.09% for GOLD stock, with a simple moving average of -5.39% for the last 200 days.
+GOLD’s stock has seen a 13.89% increase for the week, with a 5.53% rise in the past month and a 4.20% gain in the past quarter.
+The volatility ratio for the week is 3.19%, and the volatility levels for the past 30 days are at 2.39% for Barrick Gold Corporation The simple moving average for the last 20 days is 10.49% for GOLD stock, with a simple moving average of 8.34% for the last 200 days.

 Analysts’ Opinion of GOLD